 With thanks to Madeline Frohlich

-The key question, though: how do our waking and sleeping selves unite?
-They really don’t.
-Sleeping is almost punishment for waking, and waking is definitely punishment at times after sleep.
+To that end, we have to ask whether we are truly ourselves when we sleep.
+How do our waking and sleeping selves unite?
+Truth be told, they don’t.
+Sleep is almost punishment for being awake, and waking is definitely punishment at times after sleep.
 Our lives aren’t torture, they just don’t make a lot of sense.
-We work to try and keep things going that do make sense.
-We are punished for betraying those conventions, those which help keep others sane.
-But napping half the day isn’t insanity, when you really think about it.
-It isn’t just laziness here.
-It’s actually an attempted reconciliation between our sleeping and waking hours.
-A lack of existence is a lack of such a reconciliation.
+We work to try and maintain a world which we feel does make sense.
+We are punished for betraying the conventions constituting that world, those which help keep others sane.
+But this poem introduces an ironic twist to the strange, hypocritical logic of everyday living: with the situation made clear, napping half the day isn’t really insanity.
+It isn’t just laziness.
+Issa slyly demonstrates that napping half the day actually attempts to reconcile our sleeping and waking hours.
+He was not punished for existing, for once.
+He was not forced to support a system which tells him what everything means.
+On this reading, a lack of existence is a lack of such a reconciliation.